igormiguell/APatchDocs/docs/update.md

 3. Select `Install to inactive slot (After OTA)`

 ::: warning
-The OTA update functionality with root saving in APatch is currently not very stable and issues may occur.
-If an issue occurs [go to the APatch repository on GitHub to submit an issue](https://github.com/bmax121/APatch/issues/new/choose).
+The OTA update functionality is currently unstable and may cause issues.
+If an issue occurs, [go to the APatch repository on GitHub to submit an issue](https://github.com/bmax121/APatch/issues/new/choose).
 :::

 ::: info PAY ATTENTION
 For MIUI/Xiaomi HyperOS users, pay attention to the following points:

-Different from Magisk/KernelSU, APatch currently doesn't automatically back up the stock `boot.img` when patching it.
+Different from Magisk/KernelSU, APatch currently won't automatically back up the stock `boot.img` when patching it.
 If you haven't manually restored the stock `boot.img` before a system update, the check will fail, and you will be forced to use a full ROM to complete the update process.

 If you're using MIUI/Xiaomi HyperOS (especially Dev Edition), we recommend that restoring stock `boot.img` manually before system update.
 :::